 how the platform works.

-Two structural moves landed this spring that matter more than they got credit for.
+Two structural moves landed this spring that matter more than they got credit for in the coverage cycle.

 The Partner Program Agreement changed, effective February 27, 2026.
-The new terms tighten how partner data can be used (including limits on AI training), spell out agentic roles, and push for more billing transparency.
-My POV: this is Shopify getting ahead of the AI-data question before it became a mess.
-If you build apps, read the data and AI-training clauses carefully, that is where the real change is.
-I broke down the whole thing in the 2026 Partner Program Agreement.
+The new terms tighten how partner data can be used (including explicit limits on AI training with merchant data), spell out agentic roles for the first time, and push for more billing transparency.
+My POV: this is Shopify getting ahead of the AI-data question before it became a legal and trust mess.
+If you build apps, read the data and AI-training clauses carefully, that is where the real change is for most builders.
+The billing transparency requirements matter too: vague pricing has been a friction point in the app marketplace for years.
+I broke down every clause that matters in the 2026 Partner Program Agreement.

 Native B2B came to all Shopify plans on April 2, 2026.
 Wholesale and B2B features that used to require Plus are now available across plans.
 My POV: this is quietly one of the most useful changes of the year for growing brands.
 A lot of $5M to $20M DTC brands have a B2B channel they have been hacking together with apps and spreadsheets.
 Now it is native.
 Go look at it.
-Details in B2B comes to every Shopify plan.
+Details in B2B comes to every Shopify plan, and if you want to know the revenue potential of a real B2B channel alongside DTC, the B2B hidden revenue channel breakdown has the operator math.

 Wondering whether native B2B changes your channel strategy?
 Let us talk it through.
 The form takes two minutes.